tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Immersion is the process of reading or listening to your target language.
 It is not necessary to move to Japan or talk to natives to immerse.
-As long as you have access any content in natural, native Japanese you're covered.
+As long as you have access any content in natural, native Japanese, you're covered.
 Watch anime, dramas, read books, light novels, manga in Japanese if you want to learn the language.

 Usually immersion is divided into passive (background) and active.